0

 • For gut investigation procedures, laxatives can be taken the day before to clean the system.

+The investigative and diagnostic part of the endoscopy is termed as diagnostic endoscopy.
+This diagnostic endoscopy is primarily used for investigating symptoms and then determining a proper diagnosis for the diseases.
 If a person has vomiting, abdominal pain, difficulty breathing, stomach ulcers, difficulty swallowing or gastrointestinal bleeding, for example, an endoscope can be used to determine the cause.

-Endoscopy may be used to conduct a biopsy to verify cancer diagnosis or other illnesses.
+Moreover, Endoscopy may be used to conduct a biopsy to verify cancer diagnosis or other illnesses.

 • Endoscope Surgery /Treatment: